|

 □

-Knee pads for viewing
+Knee pads when viewing

-through low tripod |
+at low angle |

 □